nmarsden/isle-up/IDEAS.md

 - **Visual Rewards:**
   - Sparkling water when all islands are raised.
   - Dolphins jump, or a rescue boat docks.
+  - Marine Iguanas - move to bask on the raised rocks.
+  - Coconut Crabs - slow-moving onto the new land.
+  - Ghost Crabs - fast-moving scuttle onto the new land.
+  - Sea Snakes - medium-moving on the the new land.
+  - Large Marine Snails/Gastropods - slowest-moving onto the new land.

 ---